awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-resourcegroups-group-query.md

 # AWS::ResourceGroups::Group Query<a name="aws-properties-resourcegroups-group-query"></a>

-The underlying resource query of a resource group\.
-Resources that match query results are part of the group\.
+A mapping of a query attached to a resource group that determines the AWS resources that are members of the group\.

 ## Syntax<a name="aws-properties-resourcegroups-group-query-syntax"></a>